xinyanliang/xinyanliang.github.io/_pages/about.md

 News
 ------
 - <span style="color: #FF0000">I'm always looking for highly motivated Master students to conduct frontier research in our team.
 If interested, please drop me an email with your full CV and a research plan releated to my research interest.</span>
+- [01/2025] I have been invited to be a reviewer for the KDD 2025.
+- [01/2025] I have been invited to be a reviewer for the ICCV 2025.
 - [01/2025] One paper was accepted by ICLR’25!
 - [01/2025] I have been invited to be a reviewer for the IJCAI 2025.
 - [12/2024] I have been invited to be a reviewer for the ICML 2025.